morgothsvoidpointer/kcirttah/explanation.md

 * Sometimes, we estimate match attitude wrong.
 This is alos hand-corrected.

 A plot is generated showing how closely evaluated and actual TS figures match on days of competitive matches.
 This allows for hand correction.

+## Scaling

+Now that we have estimated fractional figures for TS and TC for every match day, we can scale the midfield and attack ratings accordingly:

+* Extract current TS for today
+* Use our value of TS on matchday we've constructed
+* Scale the match ratings to be as if the match were played with the current TS
+* Repeat the same for TC

+## The output array

+The output array - saved in file (nt id)_ratings.csv - has a large number of columns.
+It is uploaded to the repository.
+It can be examined visually or it can be kept to be used by other routines.

+The columns fall into 3 groups:

+* Match-related columns - generally can be ignored, except for:
+   * The match date (Match Date)
+   * The Competition type (Competition)
+   * The campaign id (campaign).
+Given as the first season of the campaign - e.g. the 92-93 campaign comes up as 92
+* Opposition-related columns.
+These are the statistics of the teams played by the team we are trying to examine.
+They are not used in any way and are of general interest with a sole exception of their number of goals (Actual goals_) used for updating confidence.
+* Columns related to the team in question, whose ID is part of the file name.
+   * Scaled midfield - midfield scaled by TS - at minute 0 (scaled_midfield)
+   * Scaled attack - attack scaled by TC - at minute 0 (sc_ra/sc_ca/sc_la)
+   * Defence ratings at minute 0 (Right defence/Central defence/Left defence)
+   * IDFK (SP) ratings at minute 0 (ISP attack/ISP defence)
+   * Formation at minute 0 (Formation)
+   * Total Experience (Total exp)
+   * Home/Away/Neutral/Derby (HomeOrAway)
+   * Attitude - PIC/PIN/MOTS - not included at the moment but should be
+   * Slider setting (style of play)
+   * Indiv orders at minute 0 (Indiv Order)
+   * Specs of starting lineup (spex)
+   * Tactic played and rating (Tactic, Tactic skill)
+   * Goals scored by team (Actual goals)
+   * Our own special tactical classification.
+More on this later.
+(T_C)